simonhauck/MPI_NEAT/INSTALL.md

 ```
 After generating the key the .ssh directory should contain an 'id_rsa' and 'id_rsa.pub' file.
 It is possible to
 add the .pub key to the nodes 'authorized_keys' file manually.
 In this setup an different approach is used.
 The same
 private key is used for every node.
 This simplifies the setup.
-Add the generated key to the 'authorized_keys'.
+Add the generated key to the 'authorized_keys' file of the same node.
-When the image is later be copied to all nodes, every node can connect every other.
+When the image is later be copied to all nodes, every node can connect to every other node.
 ```shell script
 cd .ssh
 # Add public key to authorized_keys